ContinuumIO/blz/ANNOUNCE.rst

 You may want to know more about BLZ in this blog entry: http://continuum.io/blog/blz-format

-In this version, support for Blosc 1.3 has been added, that meaning that a new `cname` parameter has been added to the `bparams` class, so that you can select you preferred compressor from 'blosclz', 'lz4', 'lz4hc', 'snappy' and 'zlib'.

-Also, many bugs have been fixed, providing a much smoother experience.
+In this version, Blosc has been updated to 1.3.5, and some bugs has been fixed too.

 CAVEAT: The BLZ/bloscpack format is still evolving, so don't trust on forward compatibility of the format, at least until 1.0, where the